WJZ-TV: News operation

-In 1976, Oprah Winfrey became an anchor for the station's 6:00 p.m. newscast.
-She also co-hosted channel 13's local talk show, People Are Talking with Richard Sher, which premiered on August 14, 1978, until she left for Chicago in 1983.
+WJZ-TV is known as a legacy station and both on-air and off-air employees typically have decades of service.
+Koch holds the record as the longest-tenured TV news anchor in Baltimore history.
+She has anchored the station's 6 p.m. broadcast since 1988.
+The record for the longest-tenured anchor team in Baltimore TV history is also held by WJZ.
+The former anchor team of Don Scott and Marty Bass topped weekday morning newscast ratings from 1984 to 2014 as co-anchors of Eyewitness News Morning Edition and Rise & Shine.
+Former WJZ weather anchor Bob Turk holds the title of the longest-tenured talent at a single station in Maryland TV.
+Turk forecast weather on weekday evenings for nearly 50 years, from 1973 until his dismissal in 2022.
+Former news director Gail Bending held her title from 1991 until her dismissal on March 31, 2023, also a record for the market.

-Since September 2008, The Baltimore Sun has had a news partnership with WJZ-TV; involving sharing content, story leads, and cooperating together on stories.
-Channel 13 promotes stories featured in the Sun on its news broadcasts.
-The Sun promotes WJZ's stories and weather team on its pages.
-Coincidentally, The Baltimore Sun was the founder and original owner of rival WMAR-TV from 1947 to 1986.
+In 1976, Oprah Winfrey was hired as Jerry Turner's co-anchor for the station's 6 p.m. newscast.
+By April 1977 she was moved anchor of morning cut-ins and eventually helped to launch and co-hosted channel 13's local talk show, People Are Talking with Richard Sher.
+Winfrey co-hosted People Are Talking from August 14, 1978, until she left for Chicago in 1984.
+During that time, she and Sher would also co-anchor Eyewitness News at Noon and in 1983 she teamed up with Marty Bass to launch Eyewitness News Morning Edition.

 On October 25, 2009, WJZ-TV became the third Baltimore station to begin airing newscasts in high definition.
 For several months after the upgrade, field reports were still presented in 4:3 standard definition until it switched over to the 16:9 widescreen format.
 As of September 2011, all of WJZ-TV's locally produced video footage, including remote field reports, are in HD, making it the first station in Baltimore to do so.

 During the noon newscast on August 9, 2018, WJZ-TV unveiled a new set, and introduced the same on-air graphics scheme used by other CBS owned-and-operated stations (the last among the group to do so).
-On August 20, 2018, WJZ-TV expanded its morning newscasts from 5–7 a.m. to 4:30–7 a.m., becoming the last station in Baltimore to start their morning newscasts at 4:30 a.m.
+On August 20, 2018, WJZ-TV expanded its morning newscasts from 5–7 a.m. to 4:30–7 a.m., becoming the last station in Baltimore to start their morning newscasts at 4:30 am.
 On September 9, 2019, WJZ debuted a 7 p.m. newscast for the first time, and the CBS Evening News was moved to 6:30 p.m.

-WJZ-TV launched a streaming news service, CBSN Baltimore (now CBS News Baltimore), a localized version of the national CBSN service) on August 23, 2021, as part of a rollout of similar services across the CBS-owned stations.
+WJZ-TV launched a streaming news service, CBSN Baltimore (now CBS News Baltimore, a localized version of the national CBSN service) on August 23, 2021, as part of a rollout of similar services across the CBS-owned stations.